 The CFPB and the FDIC issued guidance to supervised banks with respect to increased responsibilities to supervise the activities of service providers to ensure compliance with federal consumer protection laws.
-The issuance of regulatory guidance and the enforcement of the enhanced vendor management standards via examination and investigation of us or any third-party with whom we do business may increase our costs, require increased management attention, and adversely impact our operations.
-In the event we should fail to meet the heightened standards for management of service providers, we could be subject to supervisory orders to cease and desist, civil monetary penalties, or other actions due to claimed noncompliance, which could have an adverse effect on our business, financial condition, operating results, and/or cash flows
+The issuance of regulatory guidance and the enforcement of the enhanced vendor management standards via examination and investigation of us or any third party with whom we do business may increase our costs, require increased management attention, and adversely impact our operations.
+In the event we should fail to meet the heightened standards for management of service providers, we could be subject to supervisory orders to cease and desist, civil monetary penalties, or other actions due to claimed noncompliance, which could have an adverse effect on our business, financial condition, operating results, and/or cash flows.

 We are also subject to a dynamically changing landscape of privacy, data protection, and cybersecurity laws, regulations, and requirements.
-For example, the CCPA took effect on January 1, 2020, and is broad, sweeping legislation that gives California consumers certain rights similar to those provided by the European General Data Protection Regulation.
+Various federal and state regulators, including governmental agencies, have adopted, or are considering adopting, laws and regulations regarding personal information and data privacy and security.
+This patchwork of legislation and regulation may lead to conflicts or differing views of personal privacy rights.
+As an example, certain state laws regarding personal information may be broader in scope or more stringent than federal laws or the laws of other states regarding personal information.
+As an illustration of that point, the CCPA took effect on January 1, 2020, and is broad, sweeping legislation that gives California consumers certain rights similar to those provided by the European General Data Protection Regulation.
 Among other things, the CCPA provides for enhanced regulatory penalties and potential statutory damages in relation to certain types of data breaches.
+The passage of the CPRA, which expands upon the CCPA, may necessitate additional compliance obligations regarding the processing of personal information of California residents once many of the provisions amending the CCPA become effective on January 1, 2023.
+Additionally, numerous other states have enacted or are in the process of enacting state-level data privacy and security laws and regulations.
+The enactment of new federal data protection and privacy laws also is possible and could impact us and our business.
 See Item 1.
-"Business - Supervision and Regulation - Regulation of Sallie Mae Bank - Privacy Laws" for additional information.
-In addition, in November 2021, the FDIC, OCC, and FRB adopted a new regulation that takes effect in early 2022 and imposes new requirements on banking organizations to report certain covered cybersecurity events.
+"Business - Supervision and Regulation -Regulation of Sallie Mae Bank - Privacy Laws" for additional information.
+In addition, in November 2021, the FDIC, OCC, and the Federal Reserve Board adopted a regulation that took effect in early 2022 and imposes requirements on banking organizations to report certain covered cybersecurity events.
+New regulations from the SEC regarding the public reporting of certain cybersecurity events also are expected to be finalized in 2023.